VastiDev/VastiDev/README.md

 ## Projects and Contributions
 - [Sorrileads]: The system is a multifunctional Dashboard that integrates leads captured on Social Networks, facilitating the management and conversion of these leads into customers for clinics.
 Using integration between form APIs and personalized response sending via WhatsApp API.
 The combination of innovative technologies ensures a reduction in marketing costs and greater efficiency in the process of transforming leads into customers.

+- [Microservices Clients/Cards]: a project that connects independent microservices for the creation, evaluation, and approval of credit cards for registered clients.
+Utilizing the most current technologies in the market such as Spring Cloud, Service Discovery, API Gateway, Spring Cloud OpenFeign for synchronous communication between the Microservices, Messaging Services with RabbitMQ, Authorization Server with Keycloak, and Docker Images and Containers.

 - [E-Commerce](link-to-the-project): Construction of a complete E-commerce site in collaboration with a Developer residing in India.
 A challenging and intercontinental experience.

 ## Get in Touch